JessicaBassil/ContactsManager/README.md

 # Contacts Manager App
 <br/>This is an App to manage contacts and group them locally
-<br/>This app was build using java focusing mainly on the use of design patterns and unit testing
+<br/>This app was built using java focusing mainly on the use of design patterns and unit testing

 # Class Diagram
 Main<br/>